x-gui/x-gui/README.md

-# Custom Web Components
+*cmp* is a minimalist set of web components for building consistent web app user interfaces.

-## Some guidelines:
+## Some guidelines
-  - Try to avoid using a web component framework.
+  - Avoid using a web component framework.
 Use only VanillaJS.
   - Try to not create deep dependancies.
 Try to keep each component shallow.
   - Do not use ShadowDOM, because the polyfill is expensive.
+  - Consider only one of two of these components could be included without extra overhead.

 ## Structure